fabio-miranda/fabio-miranda.github.io/research/research.md

 The figure above highlights some of the papers I have published over the past few years, contributing new techniques, methods and tools for the analysis of large data:
 **(a)** Fast accumulation of shadows to compute the shadow impact on public spaces from new proposed buildings and an alternate scenario (highlighted in purple) in Manhattan (NYC) ([paper](https://fmiranda.me/papers/shadow-accrual-maps/)).
 **(b)** Comparison of locations across NYC and San Francisco using computational topology. *Pulses* are computed using a collection of time-varying scalar functions over different temporal resolutions ([paper](https://fmiranda.me/papers/urban-pulse/)).
-**(c)** Using convolutional neural network features to assess the condition of curb cuts before and after snow fall in regions having a higher concentration of older adults ([paper](https://fmiranda.me/papers/urban-mosaic/)).
+**(c)** Using convolutional neural network features to assess the condition of curb cuts before and after snowfall in regions having a higher concentration of older adults ([paper](https://fmiranda.me/papers/urban-mosaic/)).
 **(d)** A graph neural network to model commuting flows between census tracts in NYC, considering geographic contextual information and urban indicators ([paper](https://fmiranda.me/papers/gmel/)).

 ***